 I attended my naturalization interview over five months ago.
 The USCIS officer there told me that I passed and would get a swearing-in ceremony appointment by mail.
 But nothing has come.
 I am worried that it is taking too long.
 (Also, I want to petition my parents for a green card.)
 Is this normal?
 Can I do anything about it?

-Delays of several weeks – and even months -- between when U.S. Citizenship and Immigration Services (USCIS) conducts the citizenship interview and when the applicant is scheduled for the swearing-in ceremonies are frequently an issue.
-Nevertheless, a wait as long as you've endured seems out of the ordinary.
-You should definitely try to find out what is going on.
+Delays of several weeks—and even months—between when U.S. Citizenship and Immigration Services (USCIS) conducts the citizenship interview and when the applicant is scheduled for the swearing-in ceremony are frequently an issue, even under normal circumstances.

 As for what to do, here are the steps most likely to help: